You’re eligible to donate blood if you:

 - are an Estonian citizen or have been living in Estonia on the basis of a residence permit for over a year

 The interval between donations must be at least 60 days.
 Women are advised to wait 90 days (as women should not give blood more than four times a year).

-- you have, or think you may have, HIV
+- you are infected with HIV or believe that you may carry HIV

-- you have had or are infected with hepatitis B or C or think that you have the hepatitis virus
+- you have or have had hepatitis B or C or believe that you may carry the hepatitis virus

-- you have had or have many sexual partners, including for money
+- you have or have had a large number of sexual partners, incl. for money

 You are temporarily not eligible to donate blood if:

 - you are using medicines (other than vitamins, nutritional supplements and contraceptives)

 - you have used alcohol on the day before or on the same day as your planned donation